decentralized-identity/keri/docs/Q-and-A.md

 `KEL`, `KERL` and `KAACE` might well be very lean alternatives to blockchain based solutions.
 The hard part is the ambient verifiable architecture.

 ## Will KERI be interoperable with DID;peer and Sidetree?
-(@OR13) argues the following:\
+**(@OR13) argues the following:**\
 Afaik this ship sailed when KERI decided to define its own event format.
 I don't think KERI shares any commonality with sidetree or did peer, and it's no longer possible to align them, so while you can start with the same key material, doing similar operations will very quickly result in totally different event structures.

 I don't see a way for KERI events to be used by anything but KERI for now, certainly not Sidetree.
 In the future did:peer might use KERI events directly, but then did:peer would not be Sidetree compatible...

 In order to share code / we would need shared building blocks.
 Sidetree is built on JWS / JWK.
 KERI is inventing its own key representation and signature format.
 These are the lowest level building blocks, so them being different will prevent a lot of potential code reuse.

-The upside is that KERI could be much better than things built on JOSE.... the down side is KERI won't be possible to implement with off the shelf JOSE crypto.

-Having spent a lot of time with linked data, it looks like KERI is setup to feel all the same kind of pain, regarding reinventing the wheel instead of starting with compatibility with JOSE.
+The upside is that KERI could be much better than things built on JOSE.
+The down side is KERI won't be possible to implement with off the shelf JOSE crypto.
+Having spent a lot of time with linked data, It looks like KERI is setup to feel all the same kind of pain, regarding reinventing the wheel instead of starting with compatibility with JOSE.

 There was also a potential for KERI to align with Ceramic / IPFS / IPLD, but that door closed when the KERI WG decided to reinvent multicodec.

 I predict a few years from now we will have:

-A. JOSE / JWS / JWK / jose based DIDs
+A. JOSE / JWS / JWK / jose based DIDs\
-B. Multicodec / IPFS / IPLD / DAG_CBOR / JWS / JWK / ipld based DIDs
+B. Multicodec / IPFS / IPLD / DAG_CBOR / JWS / JWK / ipld based DIDs\
-C. Linked Data / JSON-LD / CBOR-LD / linked data based DIDs
+C. Linked Data / JSON-LD / CBOR-LD / linked data based DIDs\
 D. KERI / KERI keys / KERI signatures / keri event log based DIDs

-There will be some overlap, for example KERI based DID Documents will likely support JWKs if they want to be useful with any legacy system, but internally KERI will use a different key representation... similarly sidetree based dids will likely support linked data proofs but will only rely on JWS / JWK for internal operations.
+There will be some overlap, for example KERI based DID Documents will likely support JWKs if they want to be useful with any legacy system, but internally KERI will use a different key representation.
+Similarly sidetree based dids will likely support linked data proofs but will only rely on JWS / JWK for internal operations.

-as far as I know, the KERI design has specifically chosen not to build on JOSE, IPLD. or JSON-LD / CBOR-LD... so there won't be any opportunity for interop with KERI below the DID Document layer.... which is true of many other systems, including Ethereum , Bitcoin, Hyperledger based DIDs... many of which don't share event log interop.
+As far as I know, the KERI design has specifically chosen not to build on JOSE, IPLD. or JSON-LD / CBOR-LD.
+So there won't be any opportunity for interop with KERI below the DID Document layer.
+Which is true of many other systems, including Ethereum, Bitcoin, Hyperledger based DIDs.
+Many of which don't share event log interopability.

-Imo, if KERI used IPLD / JSON-LD / CBOR-LD it would be better... because not using them means reinventing the parts of them that are needed... which comes with the potential for better performance at the cost of inventing a faster wheel, and failing to pull developers / tooling from those established communities.
+Imo, if KERI used IPLD / JSON-LD / CBOR-LD, it would be better.
+Because not using them means reinventing the parts of them that are needed... which comes with the potential for better performance at the cost of inventing a faster wheel, and failing to pull developers / tooling from those established communities.
 However I can understand the desire to control the entire stack, and not use anyone else's tooling.

-From an engineering management and interop perspective, I would have decided to break compatibility after the whole system was built and working, and only in the areas where JWS / JWK or IPLD performance, documentation or library support was so bad it was justified.
+From an engineering management and interopability perspective, I would have decided to break compatibility after the whole system was built and working, and only in the areas where JWS / JWK or IPLD performance, documentation or library support was so bad it was justified.

-As is I think this issue can be closed, and we should target interop between KERI and Sidetree at the DID Core and VC Data Model layer.
+...
+We should target interop between KERI and Sidetree at the DID Core and VC Data Model layer.\
+**End of (@OR13)'s plea.**

 The DID and VC layers are the appopriate layers for interopability.
 The performance/security goals of KERI drive its design which makes incompatible with Linked Data tooling.\
 (_SamMSmith_)
 ## How does KERI keep identifiers secure?